kylerjohnston/muumu.us/_posts/2020-09-06-building-a-public-tiddlywiki.md

 I think the root of all of these issues is that TiddlyWiki wasn't really made to be a web app --- it's a personal knowledge management system that's made to be used on your desktop, and you can sort of hack it to work on the web like I did.

 For now, TiddlyWiki does the job and allows me to push out an MVP of the public-notes project.
 But I think there is a lot of room for improvement, and at some point I'm going to be forced to build my own app as a replacement, if only because the wiki is going to grow too large.
-Despite the abundance of note taking applications these days, I still think there's a big niche here waiting to be filled by something that can offer a TiddlyWiki-like experience, but is web-first.
+Despite the abundance of note taking applications these days, I still think there's a niche here waiting to be filled by something that can offer a TiddlyWiki-like experience, but is web-first.

 ## Footnotes